 - Make themselves stand out in front of potential customers;

 - Use a name that shows what business they are in;

 Can I change my Self-Employed Business Name

-Changing business names can be done but it may have an impact on your business, it’s reputation and confuse customers.
+Changing business names can be done but it may have an impact on your business, it’s reputation and confuses customers.

-There is also an adminstrative burden because you’ll need to change things like:
+There is also an administrative burden because you’ll need to change things like:

 - Bank account name;